Grade Appeals Process

 - If the student remains unsatisfied with the report and its outcome, he or she may request review by a two-member faculty committee from the academic unit, consisting of one member appointed by the academic unit head and one member selected by the student.
+If the faculty member selected by the student declines to participate in the process, the student will need to make another choice.
 The review committee will review the situation with the student and with the instructor.
 A meeting of the committee with the student and instructor may be arranged if such a meeting is likely to be beneficial.

 - The review committee will render no decision as to the grade for the course or any component of that grade.
 The review committee’s sole function is to render judgment as to whether the student has had a fair hearing and whether due process was observed with respect to the subject of the dispute.

-- Within ten days of the student’s request for a review committee, the committee shall make a written report available to both the student and the instructor, with a copy to the academic unit head.
+- Within ten working days of the establishment of the review committee, the committee shall make a written report available to both the student and the instructor, with a copy to the academic unit head.